 Estrella Cedillo graduated from Maurice A. Deane School of Law at Hofstra University.
 Originally from California, she moved to Texas to join the El Paso Immigration Collaborative (EPIC) as an Immigration Justice Campaign Fellow.
 Estrella has a long-standing commitment to providing pro bono legal services, receiving the Pro Bono Award of Excellence in 2018.
 Her passion for practicing immigration law comes from growing up in a primarily immigrant community.
 Prior to joining the Santa Fe Dreamers Project, Estrella practiced family law in New Mexico.
 During her free time, Estrella enjoys watching horror movies, trying out new restaurants and exploring hiking trails.

-Allegra Love is the Executive Director of Santa Fe Dreamers Project.
+Allegra Love works at Santa Fe Dreamers Project.
 She is a licensed attorney in New Mexico.
 She has a B.A. from Dartmouth College and a J.D. from the University of New Mexico School of Law.
 She is passionate about ending the detention of asylum seekers on the US border.
 She likes country music, trucks, and hanging out with her nephews.

 Ian Philabaum is a Program Director at Innovation Law Lab.
 A Tucson native, Ian holds a Masters in Development Practice from the University of Arizona.
 Ian has spent his career working with collaborative humanitarian assistance and legal services projects focused on refugees and asylum seekers in Mexico and the United States.
 Ian lives in and splits his time between San Diego, CA and El Paso, TX.